Consult an Adoption Attorney in Washington State

 To adopt a child under the Washington State law, the parental rights of one (or both) of a child’s biological parents must have been terminated.
 Parental rights can be involuntarily terminated through the courts or parents can choose to voluntarily give up their rights.

-Regardless of how parental rights are terminated, it is in the best interest of you – and your child’s future – for you to work with an experienced adoption attorney in Washington State.
+Regardless of how parental rights are terminated, it is in you and your child’s best interests to work with an experienced adoption lawyer in Washington State.

 Do You Need a Lawyer to Adopt a Child?

 As you go through the journey of adopting a child, you need to follow the process from the very start to the very end.
 You don’t want to make any mistakes or take any shortcuts.

-It is not uncommon for adoption cases to be complicated, and they often require a generous amount of legal advice to ensure your best interests and the best interests of the child are protected.
+It is not uncommon for adoption cases to be complicated, and they often require a generous amount of legal advice to protect your rights and secure the child’s future.

 As an experienced adoption attorney, our goal at LaCoste Family Law is to inform you of your options and to help you welcome your new child as smoothly as possible.

 Adoption by a Stepparent

 The most common type of adoption in Washington State is stepparent adoption.
 This is the process that involves an individual getting into a relationship with someone who already has a child with someone else.

 If you marry someone who has a child from a previous relationship and the parental rights of the other parent are terminated, you can adopt the child.

 A stepparent adoption must meet the following requirements: